jaroslawhartman/proxmox-monitoring/README.md

 # proxmox-monitoring
-Toolset to gather temperature and power consumption metrics then collect in Prometheus
+A toolset to gather temperature and power consumption metrics then collect in Prometheus

 # Architecture